 Your roof is a very important, not to mention very expensive, part of your house.
 Not only does it keep all of the elements out, it’s what traps heat, air conditioning, and makes a home an actual shelter.
 It’s often the last thing you want to deal with because it’s an inconvenience, expensive, and a major repair could put you out of your home for a time.
 We’ve put together a list of 4 things you can do to prevent major roof damage and save yourself a lot of time and money in the process.

 It might be the worst task of the fall, but cleaning your gutters is essential to the health of your home and your roof.
 You know that clogged gutters can mean water damage for your foundation and exterior paint, but were you aware that they can also damage your roof?
 Clogged gutters can allow water to seep into the roof, which can breed moisture, mold, and even rot.
-Even though it seems daunting, make sure you get out there once a year and clean those gutters, or invest in LeafGuard gutters and save yourself the trouble.
+Even though it seems daunting, make sure you get out there once a year and clean those gutters.

 If you live in the woods, you know that autumn means a lot of raking.
 But this raking shouldn’t be confined just to your yard.
 If your roof allows a lot of leaves to build up and stay, you might consider brushing or spraying the leaves off with a rake, a leaf blower, or a hose.
 Leaves act as an insulator and hold in moisture, which can in turn create a wonderful environment for pesky weeds and mold – neither of which are things you want on your roof.